-In January 2023, a proposal for a European ban on PFAS under REACH regulation was submitted to the European Chemicals Agency (ECHA) by a group of European countries including the Netherlands, Denmark, Germany, Norway, and Sweden.
-The goal of the proposal is to limit the risks to people and the environment by banning the use of these substances.
-The proposal focuses on the entire group of PFAS substances to avoid one substance being replaced by another.
+On January 2023, a proposal for a European ban on PFAS under REACH regulation was submitted to the European Chemicals Agency (ECHA) by a group of European countries including the Netherlands, Denmark, Germany, Norway, and Sweden.
+This landmark initiative aims to address the risks posed by PFAS, often referred to as "forever chemicals," due to their persistence, bioaccumulation, and potential toxicity.

 What's included in the EU's proposal for restricting PFAS under REACH?

-To eradicate phenomenal production and usage of PFAS contamination of soil, water, and food sources, posing grave health risks to humans and ecosystems the Registration, Evaluation, Authorisation, and Restriction of Chemicals (REACH) restriction proposal was jointly authored and submitted by five EU member states: the Netherlands, Germany, Sweden, Norway, and Denmark.
-This comprehensive proposal encompasses over 10,000 PFAS substances and presents two potential restriction options for the sectors mentioned below.
+To eradicate phenomenal production and usage of PFAS contamination of soil, water, and food sources, posing grave health risks to humans and ecosystems the (REACH) restriction proposal was jointly authored and submitted by five EU member states the Netherlands, Germany, Sweden, Norway, and Denmark.
+This proposal encompasses over 10,000 PFAS substances and presents two potential restriction options for the sectors mentioned below.

 • Option 1 advocates for an outright ban following an 18-month transition period, Restriction